Print Precision: Color Management Part Two

 “You’re better off making a new profile than re-linearizing, as that doesn’t solve color problems.”
 (Adams)

-Color is an essential aspect of printing.
-Managing it and ensuring it’s correct can be a challenge for operators.
+Color management is an essential aspect of printing.
+Managing it and ensuring it’s correct can be a challenge for operators, especially if you have cheap equipment.
 Ideally, print companies want high-quality color profiles that are accurate while also keeping ink costs down.
 Mike Adams, an expert on color correcting in the industry, joined Print Precision host Daniel Litwin and DigiTech Founder and President Patric Coldewey.
 Adams is the President and CEO of Color Correct and has 16 years of experience.

 While linearization has been a pillar in color correction, Adams noted it’s a “misguided strategy.”
 He argued that linearization doesn’t fix color problems.
 His advice is to create a new profile.
 He added, “The biggest culprit of bad color is usually the artwork.”